ParaDevOne/snake/README.md

 ## 📝 Versions & Changes

 ## [1.8.1] - 27-08-2025
-- Improvement & Bug Fixes

 - Fixed bugs related to fullscreen and menu navigation
 - Fixed bugs related to music and audio playback
 - Improved input handling for smoother gameplay
 - Enhanced overall game performance
 - Fixed splash screen background color issue.
 - Changed splash screen background from blue-gray to black for better visual consistency.
 - And new structure for the project.

 > [!NOTE]
 > **Previous releases can be found in the [`CHANGELOG.md`](./docs/CHANGELOG.md) file.**